bu-ist/bu-slideshow/README.md

 ![Full integration with the WordPress Media Library allows you to bulk-upload your images and select them from the Media Library, or upload individually as you build slides.
 Easily remove and/or select a different image using the WordPress tools you are familiar with.](http://ps.w.org/bu-slideshow/assets/screenshot-3.png)

 ## Changelog ##

 ### 2.3.14 ###
+* Added output escaping to resolve xss security vulnerability and errors found by WordPress plugin-checker plugin

+### 2.3.14 ###
 * Removed grunt-phplint due to vulnerabilities in dependencies